sts10/project-info/hush-line/guides/prereqs.md

 ### 8. Create an app password

-Hush Line has a mail server installed to send messages to your email address.
+Hush Line has a mail server installed to encrypted send messages to your email address.
 You'll need SMTP information, as well as a password.
 You should never use your main account password; instead, create app-specific passwords.
 These are essentially purpose-made for single applications.

 From your Gmail account, click on your avatar to access your account-level options.
 Select `Manage Google Account`.